Customer Data Management: How to Gather Customer Data Correctly

 Where to start collecting quantitative data:

-- Web Analytics Tools such as Google Analytics
+- Web analytics tools such as Google Analytics

-- Website cookies/mouse-tracking heatmaps on landing pages.
+- Website cookies or mouse-tracking heatmaps on landing pages

-- Tracking pixels in emails/newsletters
+- Tracking pixels in promotional emails and newsletters

 - Recording historical purchase transactions

-- Recording historical customer support communication
+- Recording historical customer support communications

 - Social media activities